 If you’re like most small business owners—or the rest of the world, for that matter—you probably weren’t prepared for the economic disasters that have been caused by the COVID-19 pandemic.
-According to the U.S. Chamber of Commerce, 82% of small business owners are concerned about the impacts the coronavirus will have on their businesses.
+According to the U.S. Chamber of Commerce, in July 2020, 70% of small business owners were concerned about the financial hardships due to prolonged business closure.
 Chances are good that even the most well-prepared business owners will come out of this with a limp.
 Everyone will be affected but the question is, to what degree?
 Even the most unprepared business owners can stay positive during COVID in order to stay focused.

 A friend and colleague of mine said something to me several weeks ago.
 Since I first heard him utter these words, they have resonated with me and I have come to adopt this claim as my own.
 What he said was, “I will bet on the entrepreneur every single time.”
 But why would he make such a statement?
 Why did this ring so true in my own mind?